Do You Really Mean That? Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization: Related Work

-To the best of our knowledge, all these previous datasets assume that face manipulation occurs in most of the frames of the video~\cite{chugh_not_2020}.
-Only the latest one, ForgeryNet~\cite{he_forgerynet_2021}, provides examples of the important problem of \tasklower{} since it includes random face swapping applied to parts of some videos.
+All previous datasets provide face manipulations that occur in most of the frames of the video~\cite{chugh_not_2020}.
+Only the latest one, ForgeryNet, provides examples of the important problem of \tasklower{} since it includes random face-swapping applied to parts of some videos.
 However, the manipulations present in that dataset are only identity modifications that do not necessarily alter the meaning of the content.
-Our content driven manipulation dataset \datasetabbr{} addresses this important gap.
+Our content-driven manipulation dataset addresses this important gap.

-\textbf{Deepfake Detection.} Deepfake detection methods draw inspiration from observations of artifacts such as different eye colors, unnatural blink and lip-sync issues in deepfake videos.
-These binary classification methods are based on both traditional machine learning methods (\eg EM~\cite{guarnera_deepfake_2020} and SVM~\cite{yang_exposing_2019}) and deep learning methods (\eg 3DCNN\cite{de_lima_deepfake_2020}, GRU\cite{montserrat_deepfakes_2020} and ViT~\cite{wodajo_deepfake_2021, heo_deepfake_2021, coccomini_combining_2021}).
+\textbf{Deepfake Detection.} Deepfake detection methods draw inspiration from observations of artifacts such as different eye colors and unnatural blink and lip-sync issues in deepfake videos.
+These binary classification approaches are based on both traditional machine learning methods (\eg EM~\cite{guarnera_deepfake_2020} and SVM~\cite{yang_exposing_2019}) and deep learning methods (\eg 3DCNN\cite{de_lima_deepfake_2020}, GRU\cite{montserrat_deepfakes_2020} and ViT~\cite{wodajo_deepfake_2021, heo_deepfake_2021, coccomini_combining_2022}).
 Previous methods~\cite{lewis_deepfake_2020, gu_spatiotemporal_2021} also aim to detect temporal inconsistencies in deepfake content and recently, several audio-visual deepfake detection methods such as MDS~\cite{chugh_not_2020} and M2TR~\cite{wang_m2tr_2021} were proposed.
 The methods above are classification centric and do not focus on temporal localization.
-The only exception is the MDS~\cite{chugh_not_2020}, which is shown to work for localization tasks, however, the method is designed primarily for classification.
-The proposed \datasetabbr{} dataset and method are specifically designed for temporal localization of manipulations.
+The only exception is the MDS, shown to work for localization tasks, however, the method is designed primarily for classification.
+The proposed dataset and method are specifically designed for temporal localization of manipulations.

-\textbf{Temporal Localization.} Given that the task of temporal forgery localization is similar to the task of temporal action localization, previous work in this area is important.
-Benchmark datasets in this domain include THUMOS~\cite{idrees_thumos_2017} and ActivityNet~\cite{caba_heilbron_activitynet_2015} and the proposed methods can be grouped into two categories: 2-step structures which first generate segment proposals and then perform multi-class classification to evaluate the proposals~\cite{zeng_graph_2019, xu_g-tad_2020, liu_multi-shot_2021} and 1-step methods which directly generate the final segment predictions~\cite{lin_single_2017,buch_end--end_2019,nawhal_activity_2021}.
-For the task of temporal forgery localization there are no classification requirements for the foreground segments, that is, the background is always real and the foreground segments are always fake.
-Therefore, boundary prediction and 1-step methods are more important and related to our task.